 In order to maintain coherence and tone at each level of the mipmap volume, it is important to select correlated sets of strokes.
-The image at a given level and tone (l, t) should consist of the set of strokes in the next lightest tone at the same resolution (l, t-1)plus some subset of the strokes used in the same tone at the next highest resolution (l+1, t).
+The image at a given level and tone $(\ell, t)$ should consist of the set of strokes in the next lightest tone at the same resolution $(\ell, t-1)$ plus some subset of the strokes used in the same tone at the next highest resolution $(\ell+1, t)$ .
 Since the resolution decreased for the new level, the strokes are relatively larger, so fewer of them will be needed for the same coverage, or tone difference.
 For grayscale TAMs, we can simply select a prefix of the stroke sequence.
 However, for color TAMs representing a path parameterized by tone through the color space, taking the prefix that produces the desired tone difference will very likely give us the wrong hue.
 In this case, we first decimate the stroke sequence (throw out a constant fraction of randomly selected strokes), and then take the prefix.
-In theory, one could do a binary search to find the right fraction for each TAM or even for each image (this fraction depends on stroke properties such as aspect ratio), in practice though we have found that choosing a constant fraction works well, given that the tone steps we are trying to sample are small
+In theory, one could do a binary search to find the right fraction for each TAM or even for each image (this fraction depends on stroke properties such as aspect ratio), in practice though we have found that choosing a constant fraction works well, given that we are sampling small tone steps.